hyper-ayoub/VibeCoding_Hub/ClimaCast/README.md

 # ClimaCast Weather App

 ClimaCast is a modern, mobile-inspired weather application that allows users to get current weather conditions and a 7-day forecast for any location worldwide.
-It also dynamically displays the flag of the country associated with the entered locations .
+It also dynamically displays the flag of the country associated with the entered locations, Fast and Easy Access.
 ## ✨ Features

 * **Location-Based Weather:** Get real-time weather and forecast data by entering a city, country, or even a ZIP/postal code.